Collective epithelial migration mediated by the unbinding of hexatic defects: Methods

-where $N_{\rm disk} = \sum_{c} \vartheta_H (R - |\bm{r}-\bm{r}_c|)$ is the number of cells whose centers lie within the disk, and the coarse-graining radius is fixed to be $R=1.5 R_{\rm cell}$.
 We choose to sample the shape function on a square grid with grid-spacing equal to the nominal cell radius $R_{\rm cell}$.
 Topological defects are then identified computing the winding number along each unit cell:

 where the symbol $\square$ denotes a square unit cell in the interpolation grid and $\theta=\Arg(\Gamma_{6})/6$ the phase of the shape order parameter.